AustinKarasu/Skill-Identifier/README.md

 🔐 Demo Credentials
 (Provide these if the project is being reviewed by judges)

-Manager Portal Login: manager@skillsense.ai / password123
+Manager Portal Login: manager@skillsense.ai / manager123

-Employee/Candidate Portal Login: candidate@skillsense.ai / password123
+Employee/Candidate Portal Login: candidate@skillsense.ai / employee123

 🌟 Why It Stands Out
 Unlike simple resume analyzers that stop at data extraction, SkillSenseAI is a comprehensive operational tool.
 It seamlessly combines deep candidate analysis, interview intelligence, manager operations, scheduling, and multi-channel communication into one explainable AI workflow.
 We aren't just summarizing text; we are accelerating the human decision-making process.

+ MADE BY: AayanKarasu